golemfactory/yagna-docs/requestor-tutorials/vm-runtime/computation-payload-manifest.md

 basicConstraints = CA:true
 ```

-Then generate Requestor's Certificate Signing Request (use same `organizationName`):
+Then generate App author's Certificate Signing Request (use same `organizationName`):

-`openssl req -new -newkey rsa:2048 -days 360 -sha256 -keyout requestor.key.pem -out requestor.csr.pem -config openssl.conf`
+`openssl req -new -newkey rsa:2048 -days 360 -sha256 -keyout author.key.pem -out author.csr.pem -config openssl.conf`

-Finally sign Requestor's certificate using generated CSR and CA certificate:
+Finally generate App author's certificate using CSR and CA certificate:

-`openssl x509 -req -in requestor.csr.pem -CA ca.crt.pem -CAkey ca.key.pem -CAcreateserial -out requestor.crt.pem`
+`openssl x509 -req -in author.csr.pem -CA ca.crt.pem -CAkey ca.key.pem -CAcreateserial -out author.crt.pem`

 #### 3. Importing application author's certificates

-Requestor's certificate is send in a request together with a _Computation Payload Manifest_'s signature and it is used to verify it.
-In order to verify signature Provider first needs to verify incoming Requestor's certificate.
-To do so it has to have application author's root CA certificate imported into its keystore (together with every intermediate certificate in the chain).
+App author's certificate is send in a request together with a _Computation Payload Manifest_ and its signature.
+Certificate is used to verify signature.
+In order to verify signature Provider first needs to verify incoming App author's certificate.
+To do so it has to have certificate used to sign App author's certificate imported into its keystore (together with every intermediate certificate in the chain).

 To import certificate into the keystore use [`ya-provider keystore add`](../../provider-tutorials/provider-cli.md#keystore) command: